Charged/MinersLauncher/README.rst

 ---------------
  Version history
 ---------------
+- 1.12
+    Added "Enable fail-safe mode" checkbox to "Tools" tab.

+    "Cancel" button now actually works when signing in.

+    Fixed a rare login problem when "remember password" is turned off.

 - 1.11
     Launcher now works without an internet connection, or when update site is timing out.